 Since we are in apple season right now, I decided to kick off with the recipe for racuchy or apple pancakes.
 They were easy to make, and very yummy.
 The thinly sliced apple cooks to a soft, sweet filling in the pancakes, which are cinnamon-scented, fluffy, and very moreish!
-We had half as an afternoon treat, and I reheated the rest in a low oven for a yummy fruity dessert after dinner.
-I resisted the urge to add ice-cream but I think it would be a great addition to a stack of these delicious apple pancakes!
+We had half as an afternoon treat, and reheated the rest in a low oven for a fruity dessert after dinner.
+I think a scoop of ice-cream would be a great addition to a stack of these delicious apple pancakes!

 One other quick note – I halved the recipe, which says that it makes 12 pancakes, but I still managed to make 12 pancakes!
 I thought ours were about the size described but perhaps they were smaller.
 Either way, this recipe will reward you with plenty of gorgeous Polish apple pancakes.
 Enjoy!